 Over-reliance on inquiry as a form of audit evidence

-THE MAJOR PROBLEM FACING FINANCIAL AUDIT & THE REMEDIES TO THE SAME
+THE MAJOR PROBLEM FACING FINANCIAL AUDIT & THEIR REMEDIES

 Inquiry is an audit procedure that is used extensively throughout the audit and often is complementary to performing other audit procedures.
 Inquiry consists of seeking information of knowledgeable persons, both financial and non-financial, throughout the entity or outside the entity.
 Inquiries may range from formal written inquiries to informal oral inquiries.
 Evaluating responses to inquiries is an integral part of the inquiry process.